agostini01/heatmapper/docker-instructions.md

 # Known issues

 -  xlsx support is currently disabled
-- In Experession "Upload File" does not work, but you can upload a single file using the "Upload Multiple Files" option
+-  In Expression "Upload File" does not work, but you can upload a single file using the "Upload Multiple Files" option
-- The webserver will as root, be careful
+-  The web server will run as root, be careful